 Building a Community

-Sacramento is in urgent need of new housing — especially homes that working families can afford.
-The Upper Westside is a 2,100-acre master-planned community that helps meet the region’s housing needs with a plan which includes 9,356 residential units encompassing 813 acres.
+Sacramento is in urgent need of new housing – especially homes that working families can afford.
+The Upper Westside is a master-planned community, which offers a full range of single- and multi-family residential units to help meet the region’s long-term housing needs.

 The Upper Westside is built upon a foundation that we need to create a thoughtfully designed plan for the region’s future.